bryndin/provo/README.md

 ## Modules

+*Modules* are the core concept in Provo, representing units of provisioning logic.
+Convert your automation scripts into Provo's *modules* to leverage the framework's capabilities for organizing, managing, and running these scripts in a standardized manner.

-[Modules Docs](https://github.com/bryndin/provo/blob/master/modules/README.md) cover the Modules and Action Scripts structure and explain how to create modules.
+[Modules Docs](https://github.com/bryndin/provo/blob/master/modules/README.md) cover the Modules and Action Scripts structure, and explain how to create modules.